Dash to the restroom as soon as you get home?

 Have abdominal pain?

-The Women's Health program at Sternen Physical Therapy provides services unique to women.
+The Pelvic Health program at Sternen Physical Therapy provides services unique to those experiencing pelvic dysfunction.
 Physical therapists work with your health care team to offer you treatment options so you can make the best choices for your wellness and current situation.

 The alignment of the pelvis plays a critical role in pelvic pain and dysfunction.
 The pelvis is composed of several bones and the sacrum of the spine.
 Correct alignment of these bones is essential for proper functioning of the pelvic floor and lower body muscles and nerves.
 Maintaining normal pelvic alignment is critical at all stages of life to stop pelvic pain and back pain.